Los Muertos beach and the famous pier in Puerto Vallarta, Mexico

 • Last minute trips

-Best Area to Stay in Puerto Vallarta – Hotel Zone
+The Hotel Zone: One of the Best Areas to Stay in Puerto Vallarta

 Just like the Marina Zone that’s divided by Highway 200 – the Hotel Zone is too.
 While there are a few smaller hotels on the city side of highway, the majority of the places to stay in Puerto Vallarta’s Hotel Zone are on the beach side.